What are the factors that affect the cost of a surety bond?

 Underwriters will look at various business documents, such as balance sheets and work-in-progress forms, to evaluate whether or not the company can afford the bond.

 As mentioned, the cost of your bond is influenced by the type you get.
-We’ll go over a few of the most common categories of surety bonds and the typical costs associated with them below.
+We’ll go over some different types of surety bonds and the typical costs associated with them below.

 License bonds